vpaulino26/Local-Event-Discovery-Social-Planner/docs/CONDUCT.md

 **Consequence**: A warning with consequences for continued behavior.
 No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
 This includes avoiding interactions in community spaces as well as external channels like social media.
 Violating these terms may lead to a temporary or permanent ban.

-Signed By: Thomas Peck, Cole Risebrow
+Signed By: Thomas Peck, Cole Risebrow, Victor Paulino

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html][v2.1].